Some things should just be simple.

 Accepting that Flexibility comes with Compromise.

 I think I’m not giving people enough credit here, but I’ll point this out anyway.
-Much like how there are many who think a 4-day work week simply means everyone works 20% less for potentially the same pay (although there will be cases where this works), there are those who are assuming that flexible work means ongoing permission to come and go as they please.
+Much like how there are many who think a 4-day work week simply means everyone works 20% less for potentially the same pay (although there will be cases where this seems to work), there are those who are assuming that flexible work means ongoing permission to come and go as they please.

-Not likely so.
+Not likely so (and the more powerful insight here is that we haven’t yet begun to identify the parameters of flexible work as a foundation for implementation).
 Even if your organization does not mandate which days you are to be in the office, there are other forces that can urge you back in.
 You may have business partners who you need to please and have preferences.
 Your team(s) may agree to meet in a live setting for certain activities, and vote against your preferences on when to do so.
 Perhaps apple was getting ahead of this through its policy, attracting anger to the C-Suite and away from your own team mates who refuse to give in to your requests.

-And there are many on the horizon, not all of which we can easily measure from our current viewpoint:
+And there are many that can be caused or exacerbated.
+Not all can be easily measured from our current viewpoint:

 - Flexible work favors higher-paid knowledge workers and penalizes hourly wage workers who perform services in person.
 We’re driving a further divide in well-being between classes